Colocation Billing Models

 StrataCore's custom sourcing process can help to clarify how much you are buying, and at what price to ensure you provision your IT resources appropriately to get the most for your money.

-Below is an example of four common definitions of colocation billing models:
+Example of 4 common definitions of colocation billing models:

 - Watts per square foot equals max breaker capacity at 100% of the A and B circuits (this is most misleading and favors the provider)